arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 1. Locate the section in your Arduino sketch where the network credentials are defined.
 This is typically in the main sketch file, the `arduino_secrets.h` file (for the IDE), or the **Secret** tab (for Arduino Cloud).

 1. Check the variables for SSID and password to ensure they match your network credentials.
-You may also need to modify key index if you're using a WEP encrypted network.
+You may also need to modify the "key index" value if you're using a WEP encrypted network.

 1. After making any necessary changes, save the sketch.